surecart/surecart-wp-plugin/readme.txt

 Yes, all the strings in SureCart can be translated and over time we hope to offer many translations out of the box.

 == Changelog ==

+= 1.1.10 - September 8, 2022 =
+* Fix: Issue with API Token sometimes not saving on settings page.

 = 1.1.9 - September 6, 2022 =
 * New: Dark mode theme